NotebookLM vs ChatGPT: Which Is Better for Research? (2026)

 • Custom GPTs let you build focused research tools with saved settings and instructions.

-The biggest difference is where each tool gets its information.
+Here is the short version: the biggest difference is where each tool gets its information.
 NotebookLM only uses what you upload.
 ChatGPT mixes uploaded files with web searches and its training data.
-This makes NotebookLM more precise for document-heavy work.
-ChatGPT is faster for broad topics where you need a quick overview.

 On accuracy, NotebookLM stays much closer to your source material.
 ChatGPT is stronger when you need creative output or need to explore ideas in many directions.
 Both run online and need an internet connection.
 Neither keeps your data fully on your own device by default.